Tim-Chiu/COMP397-SideScroller/README.md

 # COMP397-SideScroller

-Assignment 3 for COMP 397, and also Term Project Arcade Game
+Assignment 3 for COMP 397, and also Term Project - The Arcade Game